CBIIT/cellminercdb/www/files/guide.md

 **Figure 12**: An example of  partial correlation results for selected gene expression data using all gene sets.

 <h2 id="metadata">Metadata</h2>
 This option enumerates for each cell line set, the available data types that could be queried within the app providing the data type abbreviation or prefix, description, feature value unit (z-score, intensity, probability …), platform or experiment and related publication reference (pubmed).
 First the user should specify the **Cell Line Set** or data source to view all available associated data types.
 Then he can download data via: **Select Data Type to Download** and then click on **Download Data type** and/or **Download Data Footnotes** to download any data or footnotes for the selected cell line set.
-Finally the user has the option to **Download drug synonyms table with matching IDs for all cell line sets** by clicking on **Download table**.
+Finally the user has the option to **Download current cell line set information** and **Download drug synonyms table with matching IDs for all cell line sets** by clicking respectively on **Download cell line annotation** and **Download table**.

 ![Screenshot of CellMinerCDB Application](files/Slide13.jpeg)

 **Figure 13**: Shows all data types for NCI60

 <h2 id="search">Search IDs</h2>
-This page lists the identifiers (ID) available in the selected data source for use in the univariate analysis or regression models.
+This page lists the identifiers (ID) available in the selected data source for use in the univariate analysis or Multivariate Analysis.
 The user chooses:
   - **Cell Line Set** selects the data source.
 The user can choose: NCI60, CCLE, GDSC, CTRP or NCI/DTP SCLC (see Data Sources for more details).
   - **Select Data Type** selects the data type to query.
 The options for this vary dependent on the source selected above, and appear in the x-Axis Data Type dropdown.
 See the Metadata tab for descriptions and abbreviations.